sam-almighty/Activity-Tracker-with-LogDNA/export.md

 You can export data in JSONL format from an {{site.data.keyword.at_full_notm}} instance into a local file.
 You can export logs programmatically by using the LogDNA REST API or through the web UI.
 {:shortdesc}

-To make the EU-DE (Frankfurt) location `EU-Supported`, the web UI export functionality is not available.
+The web UI export functionality is not available in the Frankfurt location.
 Also, you cannot use the API to export data to an email address.
-However, if you need to export data from this location, you can use the export API to export your data to a local file.
+However, if you need to export data from the Frankfurt location, you can use the export API to export your data to a local file or to the terminal.
 {: important}

 ## Prerequisites